 Depending on the size of your directory, running the query can take a while.
 You can watch the progress at the bottom of the tool's main window.
 If you click Cancel, you'll need to restart from the beginning.

-After IdFix completes the query, and if there are no errors in your directory, you can go ahead and synchronize your directory.
+After IdFix completes the query, you can go ahead and synchronize your directory if there are no errors.
 If there are errors in your directory, it is recommended that you fix them before you synchronize.
 If you want more specific information about types of errors and recommendations about the best way to fix each of them, see the links at the end of this topic.

 While it is not mandatory to fix the errors before you synchronize, we strongly recommend that you at least review all the errors returned by IdFix.